Outstanding Patient Experience 2025 - Midlands Ultrasound and Medical Read reviews on Doctify...

 How do you get it?

 The Mycoplasma bacterium is contagious to both men and women.
 It can be passed between partners through genital contact as well as through oral sex.
-Mycoplasma infection cannot be spread by toilet seats, door knobs, swimming pools, hot tubs, bath tubs, shared clothing, or eating utensils.
+Mycoplasma infection cannot be spread by toilet seats, doorknobs, swimming pools, hot tubs, bathtubs, shared clothing, or eating utensils.

 Symptoms